 Cambodia has transformed in remarkable ways in recent years.
-The country is at peace after decades of conflict and strong economic growth since the mid-1990s has helped reduce the proportion of people living in poverty.
+The country is at peace after decades of conflict.
+Strong economic growth since the mid-1990s has helped reduce the proportion of people living in poverty.
 Fertility, child mortality and child malnutrition rates have also declined.
-Notably, underweight prevalence of children under five dropped from 45 percent to 36 percent between 2000 and 2005.
+Notably, the prevalence of stunting among children under 5 years old dropped from 50 percent in 2000 to 40 percent in 2010.

-Yet Cambodia remains a low-income, food-deficit country where nearly a third of the rural population lives below the poverty line.
-Nearly a quarter of all Cambodians are food-deprived, and the deteriorating health of young children signals an urgent need to strengthen food
+Even so, Cambodia remains a low-income, food-deficit country where nearly a third of the rural population lives below the poverty line.
+Nearly a quarter of all Cambodians are food-deprived